Two boys convicted of raping 15-year-old girl get probation

 CLARKSVILLE, Tenn.
-(WFLA/CNN) — Two teenage boys weren’t registered as sex offenders and one was spared jail time after pleading guilty of raping a 15-year-old Tennessee girl.
+(CNN) – Two teenage boys weren’t registered as sex offenders and one was spared jail time after pleading guilty of raping a 15-year-old Tennessee girl.

 The girl said two 13-year-old boys she thought were friends held her down in a Clarksville home as they raped her and filmed it.